chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 ![Face]({{ site.url }}/assets/posts/realtime-face-detection-using-opencv-and-python/face.png)

 Eye area in the are generally darker than under the eye, so $$\text{(Black area - White area)}$$ will give higher value.
-And that's defines a feature.
+And that's defines single feature.

 # Integral Image